 The latest portable gaming exhibited at CES 2019 has shown the eighth-generation Intel processors, with the Intel Core i7-8750H being the most popular among high-end gaming notebooks.
 As we say, it is not so fundamental today to have a state-of-the-art processor to enjoy games at the highest level, but it is clear that not everything is power.

-The novelty is the architecture at 14 nm+ (before jumping to 10 nm) that provides more frequency, better chances of overclocking without ” heating” the processor and consumption that remains.
+The novelty is the architecture at 14 nm+ (before jumping to 10 nm) that provides more frequency, and better chances of overclocking without ” heating” the processor, and consumption that remains.
 As we say, it’s something we expect from the gaming laptops of 2019, although they should start arriving from mid-year.

 More graphics power

 Now, with the new RTX Max-Q and the RTX for laptops announced at CES 2019, we will have the possibility, according to the CEO of Nvidia, to enjoy laptops that will have more power than a desktop computer of the previous generation.
-This means graphics improvements for laptops, the arrival of raytracing and, in addition, the possibility of increasing the resolution of the screens without affecting graphics performance.
-And, speaking of screens, one of the novelties of portable gaming in 2019 will be the screens of high flights.
+This means graphics improvements for laptops, the arrival of raytracing, and, in addition, the possibility of increasing the resolution of the screens without affecting graphics performance.
+And, speaking of screens, one of the novelties of portable gaming in 2019 will be the screens for high flights.

-The power reaches the 2 in 1 convertible
+The power reaches the 2-in-1 convertible.

-Something that will also benefit gaming is the inclusion of discrete graphics cards in convertibles and 2 in 1.
+Something that will also benefit gaming is the inclusion of discrete graphics cards in convertibles and 2-in-1.
 In 2018 we saw the Lenovo Yoga with GTX 1050 card and the Surface Book 2 with a GTX 1060.
 They are the ideal gaming machine to play, but it is clear that you can play with them thanks to the capabilities of those graphics cards.
 This year it seems that we will go one step further, and we have already seen an advance of this in the Asus Mothership.
 It is a 2 in 1 that will have an RTX 2080 of 2 GB and an Intel Core i9 of the eighth generation.